1a1a11a/PyMimircache/README.md

 NEWS
 ----

+* [libCacheSim](https://www.github.com/1a1a11a/libcachesim) is a new library for cache simulations, which provides a 10x-100x performance boost compared to PyMimircache.

-PyMimircache to appear at FAST tutorial.
+* PyMimircache to appear at FAST tutorial.